By Claudia Pollak, Esq., Updated October 19, 2020

 A trademark or service mark is a word, name, logo, symbol, or design that identifies the source of a product or service, distinguishing it from the competition.
 While trademarks are used to identify products, service marks are used to identify services.
 Both marks are afforded the same protections and are subject to the same requirements.

-To qualify for trademark protection, the mark must be used in commerce and it must be distinctive.
+To know how to file a trademark or service mark, you will need to qualify for trademark protection, the mark must be used in commerce and it must be distinctive.
 Trademark law is tied to the power of Congress to regulate interstate commerce.
 Therefore, to qualify for federal trademark protection a mark must be used in interstate commerce.
 Marks used in intrastate commerce are eligible for state trademark protection.
 If a mark is not being used in commerce at the time a trademark application is filed, the mark may still be registered if there is an intent to use the trademark in commerce on a future date.

 The trademark must also be sufficiently distinctive to identify and distinguish the goods or services from those of other sources.
 Distinctiveness generally falls within one of four categories: 1) arbitrary or fanciful; 2) suggestive; 3) descriptive; and 4) generic.

 A trademark categorized as arbitrary or fanciful, or suggestive, is automatically considered to be inherently distinctive, and the exclusive right to use the mark is determined solely based on who was first to use the mark in commerce.
 Descriptive trademarks are only protected if the mark has acquired secondary meaning to members of the public.
 If the mark merely describes the type of product or service, it will not stand out and leave an impression in the minds of consumers.
 Generic terms are ineligible for any trademark protection.
 A trademark may be generic at the outset, or it can become generic over time through common usages, such as “aspirin”.